mr-cmu/assignment3-handout/README.md

 ### Academic Integrity
 1. Do not publicly share your solution (using GitHub or otherwise)
 2. Collaboration is encouraged but you should write final code on your own.
+3. No AI tools may be used to complete this assignment.
+This includes but is not limited to Copilot, ChatGPT, Perplexity AI, and Cursor AI.

 ## 0. Setup
 Download the assignment.